 All products featured are independently chosen by us.
 However, SoundGuys may receive a commission on orders placed through its retail links.
 See our ethics statement.

-How to get the most out of your Amazon Music subscription
+How to use Amazon Music with Amazon Prime and get the most from your subscription

-Editor’s note: This article was updated on February 10, 2023 to address frequently asked questions and update pricing information and affiliate links.
+Editor’s note: This article was updated on December 10, 2024, to ensure the timeliness of the information within.

 What are the differences between Amazon Music subscriptions?